 The best cheap PS4 games that make up this list all cost less than $20, but are still some of the best experiences you're able to have on the PlayStation platform.
-Varied in genre and gameplay, in age and length, you will be able to find something you like here that costs a third or even less of the price of a brand new game you'd pick up in a store.
+Varied in genre and gameplay, in age and length, you will be able to find something you like here that costs a third or even less of the price of a standard new game you'd pick up in a store.

 - Want to spend even less?
 The best free PS4 games